lancenacabuan/theosis/README.md

 Theosis is the process by which humans, created in the image of God, are restored to their full potential in Christ, participating in God’s divine life without compromising His transcendence.
 As St. Athanasius expressed: *“God became man so that man might become god.”*

 #### Clarification of Misunderstandings
 Theosis does not mean that believers become God in essence or merge into His being.
-Instead, it refers to participation in God’s energies—His grace, life, and presence—while preserving the distinction between Creator and creation.
+Instead, it refers to participation in God’s **energies**—His grace, life, and presence—while preserving the distinction between Creator and creation.
 This aligns with the Gospel’s vision of restored communion with God and emphasizes transformation into Christlikeness.

 ---